January 22nd 2021

-I’m one year into recovery and these are the best non-alcoholic drinks I’ve tried
+I’m two years into recovery and these are the best non-alcoholic drinks I’ve tried

-After one year sober, Hattie Sloggett knows her way around a non-alcoholic drink.
+After two years sober, Hattie Sloggett knows her way around a non-alcoholic drink.
 Here are the ones she rates - sugary concoctions not welcome

 When I first quit drinking I was so far down the rabbit hole that when I cut off the alcohol supply, I made sure to cut off all alcohol-alternative drinks too (alcohol-free wine, gin, etc.), just in case they triggered me.
 However, I started to miss the excitement of ordering a cocktail or being able to have a cold beer after work, so I turned to, what is referred to as the NO and LO section of the drinks menu (ie. no alcohol and low alcohol)